A Geoff’s Travel Club tour

 Sunday, 19 June 2022

-This morning, ride a train from Hamburg Hbf to Wernigerode.
-Transfer to the Travel Charme Gothisches Haus Hotel at Wernigerode with free time for lunch and a rest before a walking tour of the attractive old town.
-Dinner will be at the Altora restaurant where you overlook the steam shed and your beverages are served on a train.
+This morning, travel by motor coach from Hamburg Hbf to the Travel Charme Gothisches Haus Hotel at Wernigerode with free time for lunch and a rest before a walking tour of the attractive old town.
+Dinner will be at the Altora restaurant where you overlook the steam shed and your beverages are served on a model train.

 Overnight Wernigerode.
 Breakfast and a feature dinner